turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-enforcement/index.md

 # Enable Automatic Enforcement

 In this guide we’ll show how you can enable Guardrails to act autonomously.
-For large cloud footprints, it is often desireable to have Guardrails take automated actions based on your organizations compliance and security posture.
-Guardrails controls can take a number of different automated enforcement actions, including deleting resources, changing the configuration of a resource or tagging a resource.
+For large cloud footprints, it is often desirable to have Guardrails take automated actions based on your organization's compliance and security posture.
+Such actions include deleting resources, changing the configuration of a resource, and tagging a resource.

 This is the last guide in the *Getting started with AWS series*.